-Tips for how to prepare for your newborn session
+Tips for how to prepare for your family portrait session

 Scheduling | Location | Preparing your Children | What to Wear | Odds & Ends

 Mira did a great job photographing my family- none of us feel particularly comfortable in front of a camera (except the toddler) but she did a great job of making the experience feel as “natural” as possible.
 She was very communicative, timely, and we loved the final product. – Sonali D.

 - Time of Year: Spring, Summer, and Fall are all very popular times, but Winter can be just as nice — either outdoors for a snowy, “winter wonderland” type of vibe, or in your home all nice and cozy.
 Whenever you decide to book, it can be very helpful to schedule your session 1-2 months ahead of time if you can to ensure you get your preferred date and time.
 If you aren’t able to plan that far ahead, please get in touch anyway — I try to accommodate everyone I can!